Skip to main content

 Confidence is determined by how many reviews have been applied and consistency of data.

-As of March 2024, AllSides has medium confidence in our Center rating for Drudge Report.
-An Editorial Review or Blind Bias Survey has affirmed this rating, or multiple reviews have returned differing results.
+As of June 2026, AllSides has low or initial confidence in our Lean Left rating for Drudge Report.
 If we perform more bias reviews and gather consistent data, this confidence level will increase.

 Additional Information